Harald-U/knative-on-minikube/workshop/4-Revision.md

    ```
    Output:
    ```
-   NAME            SERVICE      GENERATION   AGE   CONDITIONS   READY   REASON helloworld-v2   helloworld   2            12m   3 OK / 4     True
+   NAME            SERVICE      TRAFFIC   TAGS   GENERATION   AGE    CONDITIONS   READY   REASON helloworld-v2   helloworld   100%             2            104s   3 OK / 4     True
-   helloworld-v1   helloworld   1            12m   3 OK / 4     True
+   helloworld-v1   helloworld                    1            98m    3 OK / 4     True
    ```
-   As you can see, both revisions are there but in the description of the Knative Service above you can see that only Revision 2 is currently used.
+   As you can see, both revisions are there but 100% of all traffic goes to generation (revision) 2.

    So how is this different from a typical Kubernetes rolling update?
 The difference is that both revisions are available and we will see in the next section how to make use of that.

 ---

-__Continue with the next part [Knative Traffic Management](5-TrafficManagement.md)__
+__Continue with the next part [5 - Knative Traffic Management](5-TrafficManagement.md)__